CTerletzky/CENTER-Project/README.md

        url="https://live.staticflickr.com/65535/52561664056_41a3223c11_w.jpg">

 ## Benefits & Auctions
 There were various diners and auctions held that benefited the Center project.
-There was a year one in Feburary that regularly changed the name.
+There was a yearly one in Feburary that regularly changed the name, though seemed to revolve around love or valentine's day.
+These dinners often had a silent auction aspect where various items or experiences donated by community members.
-Cupids Arrow Dinner Celebration - Feb 1st 1992
-Have a Heart - Feb 13th 1993.
-Benefit Show April 11th 1987
 <param ve-image
        url="https://live.staticflickr.com/65535/52562205308_7e2afe23fe_w.jpg">

 # References

 [1]: Our Voices collection, UWGB archives.
+[2]: Quest Magizine Archives